encode/django-rest-framework/docs/api-guide/authentication.md

 The `request.auth` property is used for any additional authentication information, for example, it may be used to represent an authentication token that the request was signed with.

+---

+**Note:** Don't forget that authentication by itself wont allow or disallow an incoming request, it simply identifies the credentials that the request was made with.
+For information on how to setup the permission polices for your API please see the [permissions documentation][permission].

+---

 ## How authentication is determined

 The authentication policy is always defined as a list of classes.
 REST framework will attempt to authenticate with each class in the list, and will set `request.user` and `request.auth` using the return value of the first class that successfully authenticates.